melborne/yampla/README.md

     ya.save(:index)
     ya.save(:items)

-'index.html', 'b1.html', 'b2.html' and 'b3.html' with above contents will be created.
+'index.html', 'b1.html', 'b2.html' and 'b3.html' with above contents will be created at 'out' subdirectory.

+## yampla command

+try `yampla -t book_template.html` at the file directory.
+Same result will be obtained.
+More details, see `yampla --help`.

 ## Contributing